- Student exhibits a high interest in the specific course or career area.

 - Students who desire NIACC math must provide ACT or COMPASS scores before enrollment is processed.

 - ACT or COMPASS scores must be at levels stated in the NIACC Student Handbook.

 - High school counselor instructs those students taking the ACT to list NIACC as an institution to automatically receive scores.
 Enter Code # 1336.

 - If the student does not list NIACC as a recipient, the high school counselor will need to forward a copy of the ACT scores to the Career Link/School Partnerships Office.

-- Those students who will not have ACT scores in the by June 1 will need to take the free COMPASS assessment by June 1.
+- Those students who will not have ACT scores in the by June 1 will need to take the free COMPASS Math and/or Writing Assessment by June 1.

 - Contact the NIACC Admissions Office to arrange for a Accuplacer testing appointment.
 1-888-466-4222, extension 4245.